 Burrata Tarts are crazy scrumptious and are quick and easy puff pastry appetizers!
-Burrata cheese with four different complimentary flavors to showcase fresh seasonal produce and gooey decadent Burrata cheese.
+Burrata cheese with four different complementary flavors to showcase fresh seasonal produce and gooey decadent Burrata cheese.

 These Cranberry Orange Brie Tarts are the perfect appetizer for the holidays and are kicked up a bit with a pinch of cayenne pepper.
 The sweet, spicy, orange filling is nestled in a crunchy phyllo shell with creamy brie cheese.